0Adiber/Logitech-Macro-Volume/README.md

 1. Download [changevol.pyw](./changevol.pyw)

+2. `pip install pycaw`

-2. Edit the function of a Macro to Shortcut and enter the following
+3. Edit the function of a Macro to Shortcut and enter the following

 ```bash
 pyw <path to changevol.pyw> -p <program> [-v <volume> | -m]